• Skip to primary navigation

 Adding cornstarch to the shrimp in the bowl.

-Set a skillet over high heat.
+Step 2: Set a skillet over high heat.
 When the pan is hot and almost smoking, add oil to coat the bottom.
-(2)In batches, sear the shrimp for about a minute on each side.
+Sear the shrimp in batches for about a minute on each side.
 Be careful not to overcook them.
 Set them aside.

 PRO TIP: Avoid overcrowding the pan that prevents the shrimp from getting a nice crust on the outside.